 PS.
 Mirror finish on the device and then satin transparent back cover? 😐… I DON'T UNDERSTAND.

 The dimensions of the device are generous: 163.7mm in height, 76.4mm in width for only 7.8mm in thickness and 196g in weight… A beautiful tile. 🙂

 The “camera island” is also very well cared for, but this time it hosts one 108mpx room and this translates into a much more abundant thickness of the chamber module than the POCO F3.

-Bottom side with trolley double nano-sim and main speaker, left side completely smooth, top side with noise-canceling microphone hole and right side with volume rocker and power key with integrated fingerprint reader.
+Bottom side with trolley double nano-sim and main speak er, left side completely smooth, upper side with noise suppression microphone hole and right side with volume rocker and power key with integrated fingerprint reader.